LabBench-Society/LabBench.Documentation/content/en/docs/administration/expriments.md

 ### Create participant

+Participants can be created by clicking the **Create participants** button.
+This will open a dialogue that lets you create a new participant.
+The identifier for the participant will be validated accordingly to the `<participatent-validation>` element in the Experiment Defition File (*.expx).

 ### Delete participant

-Subjects can be deleted by clicking the Delete Subject button on the subject.
-Because this is an irrevocable action, you will be asked to confirm this deletion in a dialog before the subject is deleted.
-This is to guard against accidental clicks on the Delete subject button.
+Participants can be deleted by clicking the Delete Subject button on the subject.
+Because this is an irrevocable action, you will be prompted to confirm the deletion in a dialogue before the participant is deleted.
+This is to guard against accidental clicks on the Delete participants button.